juniorsundarCasual/TGT/vault/volume-3.chapter-183.md

 Markus's face bloomed with a childish smile as he started to recollect the duel from memory.
 His animated tone and evocative recounting reflected the sheer joy the boy was feeling.
 Because although, on paper, the duel was declared a loss.
 Markus saw, first-hand, just how much stronger he had become.
 Guy was also pleasantly surprised by Markus' report.
 Although he was averse to combat, he recognised its necessity given the path he was planning to take.
 To that end, one thing that worried him the most was his and his students' abilities to contend against opponents of similar strength.
 Markus' victory calmed his tumultuous heart.

 'Although I don't want to discourage you,' Al spoke up as Markus finished his piece.
-'Your overwhelming victory today was primarily because Cleo wasn't knowledgeable about your combat style, and she was also overly arrogant about his chances of victory.
+'Your overwhelming victory today was primarily because Cleo wasn't knowledgeable about your combat style, and she was also overly arrogant when entering into the fight.
 When facing a calmer and focused opponent, your chances of victory may be slimmer than you think.'

 'I am aware of that,' Markus answered sincerely.
 'I lacked proper combat experience while my opponent did not.
 However, I held the initiative throughout the duel.
 This could only mean that my opponent entered the duel with a lax state of mind.'